andyweiss1982/variables/var/declare.md

 var rhyme = "shut the door"
 ```

-* Best practice to declare at top of scope
+* But best practice to declare once at top of scope

 ```js
 var rhyme